PassiveModding/sentimental/readme.md

 Observe the results in the console or in the Datastore emulator.
 You should see the sentiment score for each text.
 Note: When using the emulator, we mock the sentiment analysis so if `good` is in the text, the score will be 1, and if `bad` is in the text, the score will be -1 and if neither is in the text, the score will be 0.

+### Best practices
+1. Use terraform to manage infrastructure
+2. Use CI/CD to automate deployment
+3. Use a service account to manage permissions
+4.

+### What next?
+- Separate functions into their own repositories
+- Deploy functions using their own CI/CD pipelines

 ### TODO: